dell/csm-docs/content/docs/replication/deployment/powerscale.md

 ```

 Let's go through each parameter and what it means:
-* `replication.storage.dell.com/isReplicationEnabled` if set to `true` will mark this storage class as replication enabled,
+* `replication.storage.dell.com/isReplicationEnabled` if set to `true`, will mark this storage class as replication enabled,
   just leave it as `true`.
 * `replication.storage.dell.com/remoteStorageClassName` points to the name of the remote storage class.
 If you are using replication with the multi-cluster configuration you can make it the same as the current storage class name.
-* `replication.storage.dell.com/remoteClusterID` represents ID of a remote cluster.
+* `replication.storage.dell.com/remoteClusterID` represents the ID of a remote cluster.
 It is the same id you put in the replication controller config map.
 * `replication.storage.dell.com/remoteSystem` is the name of the remote system that should match whatever `clusterName` you called it in `isilon-creds` secret.
 * `replication.storage.dell.com/rpo` is an acceptable amount of data, which is measured in units of time, that may be lost due to a failure.
 * `replication.storage.dell.com/ignoreNamespaces`, if set to `true` PowerScale driver, it will ignore in what namespace volumes are created and put every volume created using this storage class into a single volume group.
 * `replication.storage.dell.com/volumeGroupPrefix` represents what string would be appended to the volume group name to differentiate them.
 * `Accesszone` is the name of the access zone a volume can be created in
-* `IsiPath` is the base path for the volumes to be created on PowerScale cluster
+* `IsiPath` is the base path for the volumes to be created on the PowerScale cluster
-* `RootClientEnabled` determines wheter driver should enable root squashing or not
+* `RootClientEnabled` determines whether the driver should enable root squashing or not
-* `ClusterName` name of PowerScale cluster, where pv will be provisioned, specfied as it was listed in `isilon-creds` secret.
+* `ClusterName` name of PowerScale cluster, where PV will be provisioned, specified as it was listed in `isilon-creds` secret.

 After figuring out how storage classes would look, you just need to go and apply them to your Kubernetes clusters with `kubectl`.